Too Many Antidepressants

 - too many antidepressants

 - taking too many antidepressants at once

-- too many women are taking depressants
+- too many anti depressants

-- took taking too many antidepressants
+- took too many antidepressants